 - 1.1.
 Prevent is part of the Government's counter-terrorism strategy, CONTEST.
 Its aim is to stop people becoming terrorists or supporting terrorism.
 Prevent works at the pre-criminal stage by using early intervention to encourage individuals and communities to challenge extremist and terrorist ideology and behaviour. - 1.2.
 'Extremism' is defined in the Prevent strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 Also included in the definition of extremism are calls for the death of members of our armed forces, whether in this country or overseas. - 1.3.
 'Radicalisation' refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 1.4.
+'Terrorism' is defined in the Terrorism Act 2000 as an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 1.5.
 Prevent work is intended to deal with all kinds of terrorist threats to the UK.
 The most significant of these threats is currently from terrorist organisations in Syria and Iraq, and Al Qa'ida associated groups.
-But terrorists associated with the extreme right also pose a continued threat to our safety and security. - The current UK definition of 'Terrorism' is given in the Terrorism Act 2000.
-In summary this defines terrorism as an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.
+But terrorists associated with the extreme right also pose a continued threat to our safety and security.